tzachi-dar/LibreAllHouse/LIBRE2.md

  In other words remove 3 lines, and add **ssh-rsa** in the beginning.

-## Appendix D - Configuring raspberry-pi from command line.
+## Appendix E - Configuring raspberry-pi from command line.

 Host name: [https://www.howtogeek.com/167195/how-to-change-your-raspberry-pi-or-other-linux-devices-hostname/](https://www.howtogeek.com/167195/how-to-change-your-raspberry-pi-or-other-linux-devices-hostname/)